learn-co-curriculum/phase-0-html-document-structure-lab/README.md

 ```

 * The `<link>` tag is also used here, and is for importing in external files.
-  Most commonly, we'll see this being used to import in CSS style sheets, fonts,
+  Most commonly, we'll see this being used to import in CSS style sheets as
-  and JavaScript files and libraries.
-In the below example, `link` is used to
+  well as fonts.
+In the below example, `link` is used to import in a specific
-  import in a specific Google font:
+  Google font:

 ```
 <link href="https://fonts.googleapis.com/css?family=Monoton" rel="stylesheet">